turnkeylinux/inithooks/README.rst

    non-interactive, depending on the type of build.

    **Interactive mode on non-headless builds - Live CD ISO, VMDK and OVF**: With these image types interactive access to the virtual console during boot is expected so some of the inithooks initialization scripts will interact with the user via text dialogs the first time the system boots (e.g., ask for passwords, application settings, etc.).
 These are the same scripts that get executed if you run "turnkey-init".

    **Non-interactive mode on headless builds - OpenStack, OpenVZ, OpenNode, Xen**: with these image types interactive access to the virtual console during boot can not be assumed.
-The first boot has to be capable of running non-interactively, otherwise we would risk hanging the boot while it waits for user interaction that never happens.
+The first boot has to be capable of running non-interactively, otherwise we risk hanging the boot while it waits for user interaction that never happens.

    So instead of interacting with the user the system pre-initializes application settings with dummy defaults and set all passwords to a random value.
+If a root password has already been set (e.g., in a pre-deployment script) the headless preseeding script will not overwrite it, so your root password should work just fine.

    The output from the non-interactive running of the firstboot scripts is logged to /var/log/inithooks.log.

    Interactive appliance configuration is delayed until the first time the user logs in as root.
 This is accomplished with the help of the /usr/lib/inithooks/firstboot.d/29preseed hook, which only exists on headless builds::

     #!/bin/bash -e
     # generic preseeding of inithooks.conf if it doesn't exist

-        # activate the initfence if it hasn't been explicitly turned off
-        if ! [ -e $INITHOOKS_CONF ] || ! grep -i -q "INITFENCE=SKIP" $INITHOOKS_CONF; then
-            chmod +x /usr/lib/inithooks/firstboot.d/30turnkey-init-firstlogin
-        fi

     [ -e $INITHOOKS_CONF ] && exit 0

     MASTERPASS=$(mcookie | cut --bytes 1-8)

     cat>$INITHOOKS_CONF<<EOF
     export ROOT_PASS=$MASTERPASS
     export DB_PASS=$MASTERPASS
     export APP_PASS=$MASTERPASS
     export APP_EMAIL=admin@example.com
     export APP_DOMAIN=DEFAULT
     export HUB_APIKEY=SKIP
     export SEC_UPDATES=FORCE
     EOF

+    chmod +x /usr/lib/inithooks/firstboot.d/30turnkey-init-firstlogin

-   **Initialization fence**: the above headless preseeding hook also activates the "initialization fence" mechanism.
-It uses iptables to redirect attempts to access the local web server to a static web page which explains that you need to log in as root first in order to finish initializing the system.
-The fence is used to prevent users from accessing possibly insecure uninitialized web ap, possibly insecure
+   **Initialization fence**: the above headless preseeding hook also activates the "initialization fence" mechanism which uses iptables to redirect attempts to access the local web server to a static web page.
+This page explains you need to log in as root first in order to finish initializing the system.
+The purpose of the fence is used to prevent users from accessing uninitialized web applications, which in some cases can pose a security risk.

-   After the user logs in as root and completes the initialization process the "initialization fence" is turned off so that users can access applications running on the local web server.
+   After the user logs in as root and completes the initialization process the "initialization fence" is turned off.
+Users can then access applications running on the local web server.

 everyboot.d scripts